jacoblindev/ai-pair-dev/rules/generate-tasks.md

 ## 0. Prerequisite: SD/SA Exists

-- Ensure `ARCH.md` and `ADR-0001` exist per `/rules/create-prd.md`.
+- Ensure `docs/architecture/ARCH-vN.md` and at least one ADR under `docs/adr/` exist per `/rules/create-prd.md`.
-- Treat `ARCH.md` as the current source of truth for module boundaries and allowed deps.
+- Treat the latest `docs/architecture/ARCH-v*.md` as the source of truth for module boundaries and allowed deps.

 ## 1. Assess Current State

-- Capture a quick repo snapshot (tree, stack, test command, notable risks) in `ASSESSMENT.md` or task notes.
+- Capture a quick repo snapshot (tree, stack, test command, notable risks) in the top of your tasks file or a short `ASSESSMENT.md`.
 - Summarize any major risks or refactors in the parent tasks.

 ## 2. Confirm PRD & Guardrails

 - Ensure the PRD includes: Module Decomposition Plan, Test Strategy, Dependency Policy, and Reference Architecture.
-- Confirm `ARCH.md` boundaries are current; update PRD or `ARCH.md` if mismatched before proceeding.
+- Confirm the latest `docs/architecture/ARCH-v*.md` boundaries are current; update PRD or ARCH if mismatched before proceeding.

 ## 3. Baseline Settings (Optional)